WOA-Project/SurfaceDuo-Guides/Other/ExtractingPartitions.md

 ## Getting your current boot slot (A/B)

-Assuming your Surface Duo is booted to Android™, plugged into to your PC:
+Assuming your Surface Duo is currently booted into Android™️, connect it to your PC with a USB cable and open a command prompt.

+- First, we need to reboot into the bootloader menu, to do so, run this command on your pc:

 ```
 adb reboot bootloader
 ```

-Your Surface Duo will reboot into fastboot.
-Once you're there:
+Your Surface Duo will reboot into the bootloader menu.

+-  In order to retrieve the current active slot, run this command on your PC:

 ```
 fastboot getvar current-slot